 Paying Tuition With A Roth IRA

 The way a Roth IRA works is that you add after-tax dollars into your Roth IRA account.
-The maximum amount you can contribute per year is $5500 or $6500 if you are over 50.
+The maximum amount you can contribute per year is $6,000 or $7,000 if you are over 50.
+See the Roth IRA Contribution Limits here.

 The tax advantages of a Roth IRA come on the distribution side.
 When money is taken out of a Roth IRA, it’s tax-free.
 You can also begin removing money from a Roth IRA before age 59 1/2.